 For [God] can well be loved, but he cannot be thought.
 By love he can be grasped and held, but by thought, neither grasped nor held.
 And therefore, though it may be good at times to think specifically of the kindness and excellence of God, and though this may be a light and a part of contemplation, all the same, in the work of contemplation itself, it must be cast down and covered with a cloud of forgetting.
 And you must step above it stoutly but deftly, with a devout and delightful stirring of love, and struggle to pierce that darkness above you; and beat on that thick cloud of unknowing with a sharp dart of longing love, and do not give up, whatever happens.” [ The Cloud of Unknowing and other works, Translated by A. C. Spearing (New York: Penguin Classics.
 2001.]

 To have a discipline means having a routine.
-I have found that making time for private prayer and meditation works best early in the morning when everything is still.
+I have found that making time for meditation and private prayer works best early in the morning when everything is still.
 But I can’t just wake up and begin.
 I make the coffee and do some stretching after a night of being prone.
-I awaken my body to begin to awaken my mind and then do some meditation to calm and focus the mind.
-Then my spirit stirs within me to do what I have set out to do.
+I awaken my body to begin to awaken my mind and then do some meditation to calm and focus the mind to tune into the word of God.

 After stretching and meditation and a cup of coffee (yes, I need the caffein jolt), I sit in my corner chair by the windows, taking in the first light of day.
 I open my breviary and read the appointed psalms and biblical readings in a non-critical way with plenty of pauses to meditate on the words and contemplate what they tell me about God, whom I desire to know.
 Our 14th century spiritual guide would suggest that we shed everything we think we know about God in our heads and just go where the text leads our heart.
 I think this is not easy for pastors, because we know a lot about God; we all have theological degrees.
 But clergy and lay people alike tend to read the Bible in a utilitarian way.
 We mine it for wisdom that applies to our own personal situations.
 We ask: what does this mean for me?
 But this is no way to develop a relationship with God, a relationship of love and devotion.
 I like the Sanscrit word bhakti (which is also the word for worship in the Indonesian language).
 It suggests love and devotion.
 The focus is on God, not on ourselves.